-The Branch Council, being the Committee of Management are responsible for the other information.
-The other information comprises the information included in the Reporting Unit's annual report for the year ended 30 June 2022 but does not include the Financial Report and our auditor's report thereon.
+The committee of management are responsible for the other information.
+The other information comprises the information included in the Reporting Unit's annual report for the year ended 30 June 2023, but does not include the Financial Report and our auditor's report thereon.